ReaSu/thgtoa/guide.md

 -   Is this against their ToS? **Maybe?** I am not sure <https://help.instagram.com/581066165581870?ref=dp> <sup>[[Archive.org]][420]</sup>

-"**You can't impersonate others or provide inaccurate information.
-You do not have to disclose your identity on Instagram, but you must provide us with accurate and up to date information (including registration information)**. **Also, you may not impersonate someone you are not, and you can't create an account for someone else unless you have their express permission".**
+"**You must not impersonate others or provide inaccurate information.
+You do not have to disclose your identity on Instagram, but you must provide us with accurate and up to date information (including registration information)**. **Also, you may not impersonate someone you are not, and you must not create an account for someone else unless you have their express permission".**

 This one is a bit of an Oxymoron do not you think?
 So, I am not sure if it is allowed or not.